Review – Grand Theft Auto IV

 When it comes to reviewing GTA IV, I am not even sure why we bother.
 We all know the game is going to sell more than anything else in 2008.
 We have all decided whether to buy it before reading reviews.
 Grand Theft Auto is such a part of our industry and pop culture in general that discussing it seems to be a waste of time, like discussions of each season of American Idol.

 These discussions are also worthless because GTA IV just isn’t that good.
 Rockstar made a great game with GTA III, and managed to woo us yet again with the blue skies and 80’s schtick of Vice City.
-Since then they seem to have lost the point of it all, burrowing further and further into a hole of wrong ideas, all the while convincing most of the gaming world of their supposed genius. → Gotta get down on Friday.
+Since then they seem to have lost the point of it all, burrowing further and further into a hole of wrong ideas, all the while convincing most of the gaming world of their supposed genius.
+If the problem with San Andreas was that there was too much to stomach, then GTA IV is a case of there not being nearly enough. → You’re tearing me apart lamers!

 Review – Civilization Revolution Demo